ETS-Android1/MSDemo/README.md

 ##### MainActivity
 - Initialization Fragment
 - Declare the overall style of the application
+- Monitor user touch events, judge the state of the soft keyboard and hide the soft keyboard.
 - Hide the system top bar and navigation bar, swipe up from the bottom of the screen to evoke the navigation bar, which will automatically disappear after 3 seconds.

 ##### LoginFragment